Monahan, Lindholm lead Flames past Leafs 3-1

 Nazem Kadri, playing his 500th NHL game, scored for Toronto.
 Frederik Andersen stopped 31 shots.

-The Leafs, who were coming in off consecutive victories over the Winnipeg Jets, lacked jump in their first game without Auston Matthews.
+The Leafs lacked jump in their first game without Auston Matthews.
 It was announced earlier Monday that the center would miss at least four weeks with a left shoulder injury.

+"Our last two games have been the way we want to play," Calgary captain Mark Giordano said.
+"When you play well defensively the goals come."

 Monahan snapped a scoreless tie 4:39 into the third on a power play, netting his fifth goal of the season of a rebound of a shot by Lindholm.